EnyaAkhtar/Masterthesis/README.md

 The scripts in this folder presents the steps taken to acquire the neural caudality index (NCI).
 The NCI was computed through a script expanding on the SPACE-MS algorithm.

-**get_nci_parcellations.py:**
+- **get_nci_parcellations.py:**
 To calculate the NCI, parcellations of the brainstem and supplementary motor area (SMA) were needed.
 These were extracted from the subject-specific atlases of the cortical and subcortical structures.

-**edit_global_metrics_files.py:**
+- **edit_global_metrics_files.py:**
 The code for computing the NCI required the individual lesion metrics and the global lesion metrics obtained from SPACE-MS. However, the code expected an additional column in the global metrics file, containing subject name.
-Therefore
+Therefore, all global lesion metrics files were edited using this script.

+- **create_input_csv_nci.py**